SAYADI-hamza/Estimation-of-Ganciclovir-Exposure-in-adults-transplant-patients-by-Machine-Learning/README.md

 The files titled "patients_from_Caldés_et_al_model_and_AUCss_estimation." and "patients_from_Chen_et_al_model_and_AUCss_estimation" contain the simulated patients used for external validation of our ML algorithms.
 These files also include the estimated AUC values by the ML algorithms and estimated by MAP-BE using the Lalagkas and Vezina models

-The PDF named "Complementary data.pdf" corresponds to supplemental data.
+The PDF named "Complementary data.pdf" corresponds to supplemental data, it contain figure S1:  Scatterplots of bias as a function of reference AUCss in the validation set.

-It contain figure S1:  Scatterplots of bias as a function of reference AUCss in the validation set.
+The "Shinyapps" file contains a link to a Shiny interface for real-time calculation of inter-dose AUCss.